lovesegfault/beautysh/README.rst

-    **CAUTION**: Because Beautysh overwrites all the files submitted to it, this could have disastrous consequences if the files include some of the increasingly common Bash scripts that have appended binary content (a regime where Beautysh has undefined behavior ).
+    **CAUTION**: Because Beautysh overwrites all the files submitted to it, this could have disastrous consequences if the files include some of the increasingly common Bash scripts that have appended binary content (a regime where Beautysh has undefined behaviour ).
     So please — back up your files, and don't treat Beautysh as a harmless utility.
 Even if that is true most of the time.

 Beautysh handles Bash here-docs with care(and there are probably some border cases it doesn't handle).
 The basic idea is that the originator